MetOffice/mule/mule/docs/source/user_guide_fromscratch.rst

 Creating Fields from Scratch
 ----------------------------
-A new file object on its own isn't of much use - so we now need to put some :class:`mule.Field` objets into it.
+A new file object on its own isn't of much use - so we now need to put some :class:`mule.Field` objects into it.
 Similar to the creation of the files some manual work will be required to produce field's which are *completely* valid.

 Unlike the file objects there is no templating system for the fields, instead